Best Screws For Stud Mounting: The Ultimate Guide

 Broadly speaking screw heads are designed to be flush with the top surface or stand out.
 Your choice depends on the aesthetic requirements of your project.

 Screw heads that will be on a visible surface are better sunk flush with the surface.
 Trim head and bugle screws are designed as self-countersinking.
-Typically their load bearing capacity is not very high.
+Typically their load-bearing capacity is not very high.
 As such they are not the best screws for stud mounting.

 Screw heads that stand out above the surface provide a stronger grip, especially on hardwoods.
 The flatter and bigger the head, the more load the screw can hold.
-The contact area can also be increased by use of washers.
+The contact area can also be increased by the use of washers.

 Bosch PS21-2A 12V Max 2-Speed Pocket Driver Kit